preames/public-notes/unintended-instructions.rst

 I meantion several of the papers here above by their short name (e.g. "Erim", "G-Free", "Hodor").
 This section gives an overview of each and the complete citation so that you can find them if desired.

-"G-Free: defeating return-oriented programming through gadget-less binaries" describes a assembly rewriting scheme targetted at eliminating unintended return and call opcodes from a binary.
+"G-Free: defeating return-oriented programming through gadget-less binaries" describes a assembly rewriting scheme targeted at eliminating unintended return and call opcodes from a binary.
 Their implementation was an assembly preprocessor.
 This can be considered somewhat of an extreme case for instruction rewriting as their are multiple single byte return instructions, and multiple small (2-3 byte) call sequences.
 This results in a focus on single instruction rewriting.

 "Erim: Secure and efficient in-process isolation with memory protection keys" describes an approach for pkey related instructions using a post assembler binary rewriting step.
 Several of the ideas discussed below in terms of rewriting strategies come from this paper.